Running my First Two Marathons

 All of the Half-Marathon and Full Marathon runners started from the same spot.
 I heard people at the 20k mark saying to each other "come on, you can do this, we're on the final stretch," when I still had more than double the distance left to go.

 Again, I made it to the end.
-None of the pains that I was experiencing developed into anything painful enough to stop me.
+None of the pains I experienced developed into anything painful enough to stop me.
 My time was 15 minutes slower than my first marathon, finishing at 4h10, but my pace was a lot more consistent.
-I finished it off with a donut from Bloomers
+I finished it off with a donut from Bloomers.

 Next time, I'll give myself a couple of months between.
 That is, before Carlsbad Marathon in January.